vippsas/vipps-woocommerce/readme.txt

 == Changelog ==
 = 2025-09-15 version 5.0.2 =
 Fix Checkout widgets on mobile
+Fix phone numbers being stripped when using external payment methods

 = 2025-09-01 version 5.0.1 =
 Fix buttons for Express for finland